MileHacker Logo

 Farm Visits and Food Producers

-Opportunities to visit tea plantations or local farms, especially in rural areas.
+Opportunities to visit tea plantations or local farms, particularly in the countryside.
 Arrange through area experts or homestay hosts.
 Insight into the origin of local ingredients.

 Understand the local food chain.